Please note that the TimeRef website is currently being redesigned. This page shows what the rest of site will eventually look like.

 The two year truce that had been agreed after the failed siege by the English at Berwick expired and Robert the Bruce invaded the north of England.

-Edward had positioned his army on Halidon Hill overlooking Berwick which he had under siege.
+King Edward had positioned his army on Halidon Hill overlooking Berwick which he had under siege.
 He choose the location because it allowed him to look out for the Scots who may try and relieve the Scottish who were besieged with the town.
 A Scottish force tried to get to Berwick put were defeated by Edward's army.
 Edward III's attacks on Scotland and victory at Halidon Hill put Edward Balliol back on the Scottish throne for four more years.
 Robert (II), the future King of the Scots, was one of the Scottish commanders at the battle of Halidon Hill.

 After the defeat of their relief force at Haildon Hill the day before the Scots holding out in Berwick had no option but surrender to the English and Edward III.